Blackface on Northam's yearbook page "disgusted" school's first black graduate

 Former students who helped work on the yearbook said each person submitted the photos they wanted, but it's not impossible that a mix-up occurred.
 But Dr. William Elwood, who was a yearbook page designer in 1984, told The Associated Press that he received no complaints after it was published.

-Walt Broadnax, one of the handful of black students in the school's 1984 class, told the Associated Press that he doesn't think Northam would have posed for a blatantly racist photo, much less wanted one to be published.
+Walt Broadnax, one of the handful of black students in the school's 1984 class, told the AP that he doesn't think Northam would have posed for a blatantly racist photo, much less wanted one to be published.

 "There is no way anyone would tolerate someone going to a party in blackface," Broadnax said.
 "If I had known about it then, it would have been an issue."